Yumnam-L/spider/README.md

 # Recipe App

-Welcome to the Recipe App repository!
-This application allows users to browse recipes based on selected ingredients and view detailed cooking procedures.
+This application made using React allows users to browse recipes based on selected ingredients and view detailed cooking procedures.

 ## Features